joelchan/inst126-intro-programming-notes/2b_Variables.md

 str(x) + y
 ```

-One thing to keep in mind: you can only cast something into a data type if it"looks like" the ["literal"](https://www.geeksforgeeks.org/literals-in-python/) for that data type.
+One thing to keep in mind: you can only cast something into a data type if it "looks like" the ["literal"](https://www.geeksforgeeks.org/literals-in-python/) for that data type.
 Almost anything "looks like" the literal for a string, since you can just slap quotes around it and it becomes a string.
 But some data types are more fussy about their literals: for example, the literal for an `int` must be a valid set of digits.

 So, for example, this will yield an error:
 ```